cosmos/sdk-tutorials/auction/tutorial/introduction.md

 # Introduction

-If you have your go environment set up then you skip this part of the tutorial, if you do not please read the instructions below.
+If you have your go environment set up then you skip this part of the tutorial, if you do not, please read the instructions below.

 ## Setups

 ### Mac

-- If you are using a Mac then the easiest way and quickest way to install Golang is through [HomwBrew](https://brew.sh/).
-If you do not have Homebrew install I would recommend installing at as many application, not only Golang, use it for easy install.
+- If you are using a Mac then the easiest and quickest way to install Golang is through [HomeBrew](https://brew.sh/).
+If you do not have Homebrew installed I would recommend installing at as many application, not only Golang, use it for easy install.

 Once HomeBrew is installed you can: